Ekachakra: Mala Tala

 There is an old Pippala tree here called 'Mala Tala'.
 Just before Nityananda departed the village in his youth, Hadai Pandita came here and chanted japa under this tree.
 Mala means "japa beads" and tala means "tree."
 When Nitai was about to depart Hadai Pandita left his japa beads here due to anxiety.

 Chaitanya Mahaprabhu came to Ekacakra many years after Nityananda left.
 It is said that at that time Chaitanya left his flower garland on a branch of this tree.
 Mala also means "garland."
 Therefore, also for this reason this tree was called Mala Tala.

 Hantugada Tirtha

 (Also known as Jahnu Kund) It is said that Nitai brought all the sacred waters from all the holy places to this kunda to save the local residents from having to journey to the Ganges to take a sacred bath.
-It is named Hantugada because Nityananda Prabhu used to perform the Dadhi-cida festival of distributing chipped rice with yogurt prasadam here and He would take the prasada while kneeling down.
+It is named Hantugada because Nityananda Prabhu used to perform the Cida-dahi festival of distributing chipped rice with yogurt prasadam here and He would take the prasada while kneeling down.